JosephMouallem/Website-academic/content/authors/admin/_index.md

   codes, investigate the mathematical modelling of the physics of fluid flows and run simulations using High Performance Computing (HPC). "
 interests:
+  - CFD
-  - Artificial Intelligence
+  - numericalmodeling
-  - Computational Linguistics
+  - dynamicalcore
-  - Information Retrieval
+  - algorithmimplementation
 social:
   - icon: envelope
     icon_pack: fas